-Following the directions, I used masking tape to mark the edges of the 'helmet face portal' - which sounds very sci-fi but just means 'the bit you look through' - before removing the visor from the helmet.
+Following the directions, I used masking tape to mark the edges of the 'helmet face portal' (which sounds very sci-fi but just means 'the bit you look through') before removing the visor from the helmet.

 The next step, according to the leaflet, was to roll it into a U shape and position it between my masking tape guides, sticking down the glued edges from the centre outwards.

 Contrary to my expectations, however, I managed to fit it in the right place first time, with no creases or trapped air - and it stayed there!

 One massive aid to the installation process, however, would be the three little words 'This Way Up' on the backing sheet.

 Now every time I look at my visor I am reminded of my gross incompetence.
 I surely can't be the only idiot out there, so why not make the orientation a little easier?

 The thick, rough-looking glue around the edge gives an unsightly appearance.
 But I don't mind (much) about the cosmetic aspects, if only it works...

 I had the opportunity to test out the Fine Vision insert for real on its very first outing.
 Bank Holiday weekends in the UK are traditionally rainy, and Easter 2010 was no exception.

 I still needed to open the visor whenever I was stationary at traffic lights.
 I was planning to rip out the stupid insert as soon as I reached journey's end.

 The rain stopped as I left the city, and held off for the next couple of hours as I travelled on faster roads.
 Then, within half an hour of my destination, the heavens opened.

 At first I didn't even notice the difference; it was only when I glanced down to check my dashboard that I saw how foggy the lower section of my visor, below the insert, had become.

 Usually at the first sign of rain I open the vents at my chin and forehead (adding an icy blast of wind against the temples to my woes) to stave off the moment when my visor becomes irredeemably misted.

 Still clear!
 I could even carry on singing to myself under my helmet - a pleasure usually denied me in the rain, as I try to prevent the dreaded fogging by keeping breathing to a minimum.

-That was at all times of day and the full range of temperatures possible during this unpredictable season, with the occasional sunny interval just to keep me guessing.
+That was at all times of day and in the full range of temperatures possible during this unpredictable season, with the occasional sunny interval just to keep me guessing.
 The visor stayed clear.

 Increased reflection and distortion are inevitable if you add another layer to your window on the world, especially if it's a layer of flexible plastic, but you have to be looking hard to notice the difference.

 I find sun in my eyes troublesome at the best of times, and at a couple of points I did find myself raising the visor in order to see better in preparation for a bend or overtake.

 I am aware of the bottom edge of the insert in my vision, but this is down to my aforementioned top/bottom confusion and not a design fault.
 Vision to the top and sides is unaffected.

 I also notice that dirt and smudges on the outside of my visor seem more obvious while I'm riding.
 Is this my imagination, or an effect of increased distortion from the insert?

 The packaging states that the insert is for daytime use only, but since I don't carry a spare visor around with me and often ride after dark I transgressed this one straight away.

 In fact, I think I noticed less difference between riding with and without the insert in the dark than in the daytime.

 It's early days yet, and there's plenty of time for the glue to fail, the insert to get scratched or condensation to form between insert and visor.

 Finally, the packaging claims that the Fine Vision insert also offers UV protection.
 I do hope I get the chance to test that at some point during the alleged summer...

-The Fine Vision is an excellent anti-fog system – certainly the best Iíve tried, although Iíve never used a Pinlock.
+The Fine Vision is an excellent anti-fog system – certainly the best I’ve tried, although I’ve never used a Pinlock.
 It's quick to fit and unobtrusive, and above town speed it works brilliantly.